Italian Institute for Environmental

 Since 2019, ISPRA has initiated the mandated activities, starting with the identification of criteria at both national and European levels, leading to the initial establishment of national priority criteria for application to potentially contaminated sites.
 This proposal underwent evaluation and was endorsed by the Technical Table, formed in 2021 (phase 1 of the activities) by 8 Regions and their supporting Regional Environmental Protection Agencies (ARPAs), who committed to participating in the initiative.

-In phase 1, a preliminary proposal for intervention priority criteria applicable to polluted sites was also delineated.
+In phase 1, a preliminary proposal for intervention priority criteria applicable to contaminated sites was also delineated.

 An extensive description of the phase 1 activities is documented in the ISPRA Report 365/2022.

-To 'validate' the proposed criteria for the application to potentially contaminated sites, while considering specific regional characteristics, phase 2 of the activities is underway, initiated at the end of 2022.
-This phase led to the involvement of additional Regions/Public Administrations and their supporting ARPAs/APPA, totaling 31 Authorities.
+To "validate" the proposed criteria for the application to potentially contaminated sites, while considering specific regional characteristics, phase 2 of the activities was conducted.
+This phase involved the participation of additional Regions/Autonomous Provinces and their supporting Environmental Protection Agencies, for a total of 31 administrations.

-The initial procedural steps carried out so far have led to the development of the ROCKS (Risk Ordering for Contamination Key Sites) application software by ISPRA, enabling data input and calculation of the Relative Risk Index for the sites under evaluation, as illustrated in the ISPRA Report 392/2023.
+The initial procedural steps carried out have led to the development of the software ROCKS (Risk Ordering for Contamination Key Sites) by ISPRA, enabling data input and calculation of the Relative Risk Index for the sites under evaluation, as illustrated in the ISPRA Report 392/2023.

-With the December 2023 update of the Technical Table, now inclusive of the Government's Extraordinary Commissioner for the 2025 Catholic Church Jubilee, a smaller Working Group was established, joined by 8 Administrations.
-This group aims to test the practicability and adaptability of the proposed Priority Criteria, beginning with the methodology's application to selected site lists from each territorial area.
+With the December 2023 update of the Technical Table, now including the Government’s Extraordinary Commissioner for the 2025 Catholic Church Jubilee, a smaller working group was created, joined by eight Administrations.
+This group aimed to test the practicability and adaptability of the proposed Priority Criteria, beginning with the methodology’s application to selected site lists from each territorial area.